saahilh/jsx-lite/README.md

     * Clone local copy of repository
     * To setup `npm install`
     * To test, `npm run test`
-    * To run transformation on the example in app.jsx, `npm run trans`.
-Output will be in build folder.
+    * To run transformation on the example in app.jsx, `npm run build`.
+This will create the output dist/bundle.js that will be loaded in by index.html.